 5. Provide Regular Feedback

 Do not wait for the annual review.
+Continuous improvement is easier when supported by real-time feedback throughout the year.
 Offer feedback throughout the year to track progress and address issues early.
 According to research, around 81% believe they should receive feedback from their manager at least once every quarter through regular check-in meetings.

 “Your recent efforts to encourage collaboration have been impactful.
 Let’s continue with bi-weekly check-ins to assess how this approach is improving teamwork.”